uxora-com/xpenology-docker/README.md

     uxora/xpenology
 ```

-Note0: For full disk passtrough, check tutorial here: https://www.uxora.com/other/virtualization/57-xpenology-on-docker
+Note0: For full disk passthrough, check tutorial here: https://www.uxora.com/other/virtualization/57-xpenology-on-docker

 Note1: If you do not want to use BOOTLOADER_URL, copy it as "bootloader.img" to DISK_PATH.
 In our 2nd example, bootloader should be copied to "/host_dir/kvm/bootloader.img".

-Note2: After successfully running this container, you will be able to access the DSM WebUI with docker HOST_IP and port 5000 (ie. 192.168.1.25:5000).
+Note2: After successfully running this container, you will be able to access the DSM WebUI with docker HOST_IP and port 5000 (i.e. 192.168.1.25:5000).

 Note3: Log file is stored in `DISK_PATH/log`